 How Your Leaders Can Build Employee Trust In Your Company

-Many leaders spend unlimited resources building a level of trust with customers or clients… but fail to take the time to develop that same connection with their own team.
-But failing to connect with employees is a crucial mistake – one that can mean the difference between the company’s success and failure.
+Many leaders spend unlimited resources building a level of trust with customers or clients, but fail to take the time to develop that same connection with their own team.
+But failing to build employee trust is a crucial mistake – one that can mean the difference between the company’s success and failure.
 A breakdown in trust can negatively impact employee engagement, hinder teamwork and ultimately reduce productivity.
 Identifying the factors that damage trust between your leaders and their teams will help create greater engagement, improve motivation and have a powerful affect on the bottom line.

 Factors That Break Down Trust

 When it comes to building trust with any team, it is important for leaders to remember the old phrase, “actions speak louder than your words.”
 If a leader consistently says one thing but does another, the trust between that leader and the employee team may be irreconcilably broken.
 Another major trust deterrent are leaders who take all the credit for a job well done, yet are quick to point fingers when something goes wrong.
 Make sure leaders work as a team or work on their own – but they cannot have it both ways and be successful.

 Other factors that produce a trust deficit include:

 A Better Leader’s Tips For Building Employee Trust

 The good news is that an effective leader can do several things to bridge the trust gap with their team, including:

 - Build relationships – The best way to build trust with your team is to develop a personal connection with them.